eljoujat/eclipseimpexeditor/README.md

 ## Bugs and Feedback

-For bugs, questions and discussions please use the [Github Issues](https://github.com/eljoujat/eclipseimpexeditor/issues).
+For bugs,questions and discussions please use the [Github Issues](https://github.com/eljoujat/eclipseimpexeditor/issues).